Anthe (moon)

 Anthe /ˈænθiː/ is a very small natural satellite of Saturn lying between the orbits of Mimas and Enceladus.
 It is also known as Saturn XLIX; its provisional designation was S/2007 S 4.
 It is named after one of the Alkyonides; the name means flowery.
 It is the sixtieth confirmed moon of Saturn.

 The designation S/2007 S 4 was also accidentally and incorrectly used for a different Saturnian satellite discovered later.
 The published discovery was retracted a few hours later and republished the next day under the correct name of S/2007 S 5.

+Discovery

 It was discovered by the Cassini Imaging Team in images taken on 30 May 2007.
 Once the discovery was made, a search of older Cassini images revealed it in observations from as far back as June 2004.
 It was first announced on 18 July 2007.